-Pastoral Care • Mentoring for Spiritual Seekers • Marriage Visioning • Hospitality
+Hospitality • Mentoring for Spiritual Seekers • Pastoral care • Stewardship of land

-The purpose of Heritage Work is to make pastoral care, mentorship, marriage vision, and spiritual friendship available through organic relationship and neighborly hospitality to THE local community, outside the organized church.
+The purpose of Heritage Work is to make welcoming presence, mentoring for spiritual life, and pastoral care available through organic relationship and neighborly hospitality to our local & extended community, outside traditional religious frameworks.

 Pastoral Care